argonne-lcf/user-guides/docs/ai-testbed/sambanova/running-a-model-or-program.md

 Compiles the model and generates a **.pef** file.
-This file contains information on how to reconfigure the hardware, how many compute and memory resources are required and how they will be used in all subsequent steps.
+This file contains information on how to reconfigure the hardware, how many compute and memory resources are required, and how they will be used in all subsequent steps.
-The pef files are by default saved in the 'out' directory; the SambaNova documentation advises saving pef files in separate directories with the '--output-folder' option.
+The **pef** files are by default saved in the 'out' directory; the SambaNova documentation advises saving **pef** files in separate directories with the '--output-folder' option.

 It is necessary to re-compile only when the model changes, or parameters specific to the model graph change, including the batch size.

 Compile times can be significant.
-Compile of the Unet sample, for example, when using images of size 32x32 pixels, takes 358 (s), and 1844 (s) for images of size 256x256.
+Compiling the UNet sample, for example, when using images of size 32x32 pixels, takes 358(s), and 1844(s) for images of size 256x256.

 Example: